Dhoke Habib, Mandra: Locality

 Dhoke Habib is located 550 meters on west side of "Thandi Sadak" which is a link road originating 380 meters south of Mandrah town.
 This link road (Thandi Sadak) is just opposite to the PSO petrol pump on the Historic Grand Trunk Road which passes through the center of Mandrah town.

 The precise geographical location of the village is at 33°21'51.93" North, 73° 14' 03.76" East.

 History

 Historically the village's name was Jattan Na Mohra, also attributed as Parla Mohra, which was unregistered.
 However, during the 1960s the name was changed to Dhoke Habib and registered by local administration.
 The name is derived from "Dhoke" meaning "village", and "Habib", a notable headman of the family.

-All the residents of the village are Muslims.
+All the residents of the village are Muslim.

 Occupation

 Considering the family tribe history, the residents' are mainly involved in land cultivation (Zameen Daari).
 Since the area is almost arid, cultivation is mostly rain depend.
 Major cultivation is wheat, grain, peanuts, corn and mustard.

 Currently a major portion is in overseas jobs.
 Other occupations held are the military / government services, banking, educationalists, politics and a few in private business / jobs.